 - Designated Safeguarding Lead, Mr Sinclair

-- Deputy, Mr Lewis and Miss Smith
+- Deputy, Mr Lewis

 - SENDCO/Inclusion Manager, Miss Crawford

 Alternatively you can contact the Police, telephone number 101, (in an emergency, always ring 999), or contacting the customer services centre for social care enquiries, 01609 780780 and pass your concerns on directly to them.

 Other useful contacts:-

 Help for adults concerned about a child: NSPCC 0808 800 5000